How to Grow Anemones

 Harvesting flowers

-Anemones typically start flowering about approximately 3–4 months after planting and bloom for 4-6 weeks, and will go dormant once temperatures regularly get to around 20°C. They will keep flowering for the longest time, if kept harvested / deadheaded regularly.
+Anemones typically start flowering about approximately 3–4 months after planting and bloom for about 4-6 weeks, and will go dormant once temperatures regularly get to around 20°C. They will keep flowering for the longest time, if kept harvested / deadheaded regularly.

-Anemones are great long lasting cut-flowers, and can be harvested as soon as the flowers open.
-For the best vase-life and biggest flowers the best stage to harvest is when the flower has just started to elongate from the green leaved collar below by about ½ inch/12mm.
+For the best vase-life and biggest flowers the best stage to harvest is when the flower has just started to elongate from the green leaved collar below by 10mm (½ inch).

 Planting

-To soak your corms it's important not to risk drowning them, so getting a little oxygen in the water during this process helps reduce the chance of over doing and causing rot issues.
+It's important not to risk drowning them, so getting a little oxygen in the water during this process helps reduce the chance of over doing and causing rot issues.

 You can oxygenate the water 1 of 3 ways:

-Using an aquarium air pump/stones.
+– Using an aquarium air pump/stones.

 Pre-sprouted anemone ready for planting:

-We like to plant our anemones out in trenches (helps us stay straight-ish with our rows, which makes for much easier weeding/hoeing): Planting anemones
+We like to plant our anemones out in trenches (helps us stay straight-ish with our rows, which makes for much easier weeding/hoeing):

 About a month after planting pre-sprouted anemone corms, the first flowers are always a little on the short side: